A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

-\textbf{Impact of Climate Change:} Some of the typical challenges faced by relays due to changes in ambient temperature as follows.
-The relay coil in electromechanical relays is made of copper wire and the resistance of the coil increases by 0.4\% per \degree C. This means as the temperature increases, the available current in coil to operate the contacts in the relay is not sufficient which results in failure of relays to operate when required \cite{relay_link_1}, and is an example of derating.
-The Impact on the temperature derating factor (which proportionally decreases the maximum ambient temperature conditions by the manufacturers) for varying levels of altitude has been reported in \cite{relays_general}.
-The contacts of relay at their full rated load may cause ambient temperature to rise by $10\degree C$.
-For example, if a relay first switches at $20\degree C$, within the short duration, the ambient temperature can rise to $30\degree C $ \cite{relay_link_1, relay_1_kg}.
-Therefore, the relays are impacted directly and indirectly through changes in ambient temperature.
-Reference \cite{relay_2_kg} also showed that the functional coordination of components is impacted by the layout causing overheating of the components. \cite{gutierrez2005relays} shows that the combination of high ambient temperatures, limited ventilation, and solar radiation can cause relay failures.
+\textbf{Impact of Extreme Temperature Operations:} Some of the typical challenges faced by relays due to changes in ambient temperature as follows.
+The relay coil in electromechanical relays is made of copper wire, and the resistance of the coil increases by 0.4\% per degree C. This means that as the temperature increases, the available current in the coil to operate the contacts in the relay is not sufficient, which results in failure of relays to operate when required \cite{relay_link_1}.
+This diminished capacity is an example of derating.
+The impact on the temperature derating factor (which proportionally decreases the maximum ambient temperature conditions by the manufacturers) for varying levels of altitude has been reported in \cite{relays_general}.
+The contacts of the relay at their full rated load may cause ambient temperature to rise by 10\degree C. For example, if a relay first switches at 20\degree C, within the short duration, the ambient temperature can rise to 30\degree C \cite{relay_link_1, relay_1_kg}.
+Therefore, the relays are affected directly and indirectly through changes in ambient temperature.
+Ref. \cite{relay_2_kg} also showed that the functional coordination of components is affected by the layout, causing overheating of the components.
+Ref. \cite{gutierrez2005relays} shows that the combination of high ambient temperatures, limited ventilation, and solar radiation can cause relay failures.

-Electromechanical relays use coils which are typically located near the conductor and are impacted by the ambient temperatures.
-However, the electromechanical are predominantly replaced by digital relays which use CTs and PTs as sensors in which case, the failure modes of digital relays follow the failure modes of CTs and PTs.
-The digital relays are also housed or enclosed and not exposed to ambient environment.
-It is to be noted that impact of ambient temperature on sensing technologies cause sensitivity and loss of coordination.
+Electromechanical relays use coils that are typically located near the conductor and are affected by the ambient temperatures.
+However, most electromechanical relays have been replaced by digital relays, which use CTs and PTs as sensors.
+The failure modes of digital relays follow the failure modes of CTs and PTs.
+Digital relays are also housed or enclosed and not exposed to the ambient environment.
+Note that ambient temperature can cause sensitivity and loss of coordination in sensing technologies.

 \textbf{Existing Methods to Measure the Impacts:} The impacts due to extreme temperatures can be measured by monitoring the load current in the coil and change in coil resistance due to temperatures.
 This helps to identify the derating behaviors.